liamstaras/xara-cairo/README.md

 - Build no longer requires svn and unzip
 - No more splash screen
 - Exclude files from the repo that are auto-generated or copied
-- Removed 4799 to obsolete header file references and DECLARE tags
+- Removed 4799 obsolete header file references and DECLARE tags
 - Allow user to select so-called virtual fonts, such as 'Monospace'

 (ed44)